Puputan

+1771–1773

+The fall of the Blambangan Kingdom in the 18th century was followed by numerous rebellions against the Dutch East India Company.
+These included a fight-to-the-death that became known as Puputan Bayu or Blambangan-Oorlog (Blambangan War), in 1771–1773.
+The Dutch sent Muslim and Christian missionaries to tame the Osing people's fighting spirit.
+Only then Banyuwangi was captured; a long and ambitious dream toward further occupation on Bali was launched by the Dutch.

 1849

+The Dutch intervention in Bali in 1849 was a major military intervention in Northern and Southern Bali, following two failed attempts; the 1846 intervention and the 1848 intervention.
+The Dutch used as a pretext Balinese salvage claims over shipwrecks, which were customary to the Balinese, but unacceptable under international law.

-1906 Badung puputan
+1906

-On September 20, 1906, a substantial force of the Royal Dutch East Indies Army, named the Sixth Military Expedition, landed at the northern part of Sanur beach.
+On 20 September 1906, a substantial force of the Royal Dutch East Indies Army, named the Sixth Military Expedition, landed at the northern part of Sanur Beach.
 It was under the command of Major General M.B.
 Rost van Tonningen.
 Badung soldiers made some attacks on the bivouacs of the Dutch at Sanur on September 15, and there was some resistance again at Intaran village.

 Kesiman

 Overall, the force managed to move inland without much resistance, and arrived in the city of Kesiman on 20 September 1906.
-There, the local king, a vassal of the king of Badung, had already been killed by his own priest, as he had refused to lead an armed resistance against the Dutch.
+There, the local king, a vassal of the king of Badung, had already been killed by his priest, as he had refused to lead an armed resistance against the Dutch.
 The palace was in flames and the city was deserted.